-Fine motor fun and name practice…yes, please!
+Fine motor fun and name practice?
+Yes, please!
 Write your learners name on a sentence strip or print a name card and have them form their name with clothespin.
-So easy to make, a great way to teach how to use clips throughout the year and the kiddos love it!
+So easy to make, a great way to teach kiddos how to use clips throughout the year, and the they love it!

 Pocket Chart Names

 I love pocket charts…I mean LOVE them!
 They keep centers organized and I can see what learners are doing while I work with my small groups.
-Build their own name and their friends’ names are perfect for a fun pocket chart center!
+Have them build their own name and their friends’ names for a fun pocket chart center!

 Read it, Make it, Write it

-If your kiddos are learning their names they are probably needed some practice with glue and scissors, too.
+If your kiddos are learning their names they are probably needing some practice with glue and scissors, too.
 This printable is perfect to help your little ones practice everything!
-Reading, making and writing their name with a little cutting and gluing practice, too!
+Reading, making, and writing their name with a little cutting and gluing practice, too!

-We spend the first week of school focusing on Chicka Chicka ABC during phonics so creating some name practice Chicka-style is a perfect morning activity the first week of school after they make their nametag necklace.
+We spend the first week of school focusing on Chicka Chicka ABC during phonics.
+So creating some name practice Chicka-style is a perfect morning activity during the first week of school after they make their nametag necklace.

 Student of the Day